Reed Smith LLP

 Pro Bono

-70,000 pro bono hours contributed by Reed Smith lawyers in 2024 (valued at over US$50 million); the firm provides legal advice/representation to around 600 individuals per year and commercial legal advice to over 300 charities/non-profits annually.
-Flagship EMEA projects include the Ukraine Refugee Project, the Rule 39 Human Rights Project, and the Afghan Pro Bono Initiative; coordination is led by the EMEA pro bono team (Becca Naylor, Jessica Tagg, Michael Skrein).
-In 2022 EMEA lawyers provided c.29,600 hours of pro bono support (EMEA figure reported).
+Reed Smith contributed 70,000 pro bono hours in 2024 (valued at over US$50 million), provides legal advice and representation to around 600 individuals each year, delivers commercial legal advice to over 300 charities and non-profits annually, and allows 140 billable-credit pro bono hours per lawyer annually.
+Flagship projects include the Ukraine Refugee Project, the Rule 39 Human Rights Project, and the Afghan Pro Bono Initiative; the firm also co‑ordinates the Domestic Abuse Response Alliance.

 Innovation